Renewable energy in India: Solar power

 India is also the home to the world's first and only 100% solar-powered airport, located at Cochin, Kerala.
 India also has a wholly 100% solar-powered railway station in Guwhati, Assam.
 India's first and the largest floating solar power plant was constructed at Banasura Sagar reservoir in Wayanad, Kerala.
+In 2020, three of the world's five largest solar parks were in India, 2255 MW Bhadla Solar Park in Rajasthan, 2000 MW Pavgada Solar Park Tumkur in Karnataka and 1000 MW Kurnool in Andhra Pradesh.